 - Take up very little room (And weight nothing) in the bag

 Want small portable exercise equipment in the form of resistance bands?
-Buy these ones.
+These bands on Amazon are solid.

 I love skipping and this is the form of portable exercise I’ve used the most.
 Especially when slow travelling, you can go to your usual spot and skip away without crossing roads.
 It was fun how quick I improved as well.
 The skipping rope also doubles as a tool to tie things, which can happen at the weirdest times when you travel.